mbs3c/mbs3c.github.io/_posts/2018-05-21-rz-php-serial-killer-writeup.markdown

 The next magic method is __set.
 Reading PHP docs, ["__set() is run when writing data to inaccessible properties."](http://php.net/manual/en/language.oop5.overloading.php#language.oop5.overloading.members).
 This looks potentially promising.
 The __get() magic method is also defined here, but what really catches the eyes is the ShowFlag() function.
 If only it was possible to set the variables $this->uStruct->time and $this->uStruct->flag and retrieve the flag...

+With the leak of the RandomClass class, we can create our own serialized object, base64 encode it, and provide as the value for "?o=" within the HTTP query string.

 {% highlight php %}
 $obj = new RandomClass();